Davidshah/Machine-Learning-Engineer-Nanodegree/P5-Capstone-Project-Investment/README.md

 * random
 * timeit
 * keras (https://keras.io/)

-### Necessary install
 * Theano (http://deeplearning.net/software/theano/install.html#install)

-### Setup
+### Code Setup
 If all necessary libraries and dependencies are installed, run qlearning_trader.ipynb.
 Note that the data retrieved runs up to the current date.
 To use the data I originally used (stored in data folder), skip down to the implementation section of the notebook.
-Run code from their forward.
+Run code from there forward.

 ### Folders
 * data - stores price, technical, and spy data in pkl format